dileshm/Python-Projects/APIWeatherApp/README.md

 <h1>API Weather App</h1>

 <h2>Description</h2>
-This project is a weather application that retrieves real-time weather data for any location using the OpenWeather API.
+Retrieves real-time weather data for any location using the OpenWeather API.
 Users can enter a city name, and the app will fetch and display information such as temperature, weather conditions, and a descriptive emoji based on the current weather.
 The project demonstrates how to work with external APIs and handle data in Python.

 <h2>Languages and Utilities Used</h2>
 <ul>